As I have written here earlier:

-NSTEMI (Non-ST segment elevation myocardial infarction) does not show a change in this specific ST segment elevation on an EKG, and generally results in less damage to the patient’s heart muscle.
+NSTEMI (Non-ST segment elevation myocardial infarction) shows a depressed ST segment on an EKG.
+It is generally thought to be a less serious heart attack.

-The location of the blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs all determine the type of heart attack that physicians will describe.
+The location of a coronary artery blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs because of that reduced blood flow all determine the type of heart attack that physicians will describe.

-But both this specific focus on an EKG reading and the lack of medical attention to the profound psychological impact of any cardiac event mean significant factors are often overlooked.
+But both this specific focus on accurately interpreting an EKG reading and the lack of medical attention to the profound psychological impact of any cardiac event can mean significant factors are often overlooked.

 As Dr. Gilles Dupuis of the Université du Québec and the Montreal Heart Institute reported in the May 2010 issue of the Canadian Journal of Cardiology, post-traumatic stress disorder following heart attack is an under-diagnosed and often unrecognized phenomenon that can actually put survivors at risk of another attack.There are, of course, individual differences in recovery depending on a broad range of factors.

 And recuperation from a heart attack or any traumatic cardiac condition cannot be compared to that experienced in the world of acute medicine where recovery from surgery or other treatments can often be realistically plotted, barring unforeseen complications.